 So far the pessimists’ projections haven’t panned out.
-The economy, while still weak, has gotten healthier, inflation has remained low and the stock market has posted strong gains.
+The economy has gotten healthier, inflation has remained low and the stock market has posted strong gains.
 “People started putting their money back into the stock market, and they stopped buying gold,” Odean says.

 Investing a small portion of your portfolio into gold may help hedge against long-term financial declines.
 But the price of gold can also underperform stocks and bonds for decades at a stretch.
 As a result, using it as a core part of your long-term savings can be dangerous.